For Texas SPED directors.

 Director gap dashboard — prescribed-vs-delivered across the district, filterable by student, service type, and campus.

-For Texas districts working on this now.
+For Texas directors doing this now.

 See how Accord handles the new framework on a sample Texas district.